ifti-khan/cookbook/README.md

 ## Future Features To Implement

 ### Allowing users to upload images
-* This feature is to allow users to upload their own images of their own recipes when they are creating a recipe.
+* This feature is to allow users to upload their own images of their own recipes that they have personally taken.

 ### Users can save their favourite recipes
-* This feature will allow users to save recipes they come across when browsing through the recipe section and will save to their user account profile page under a favourite recipe section.
+* This feature will allow users to save recipes they come across whilts browsing through the all recipe section and will save to their user account profile page under a favourite recipe section.

 ### Email verification when users register
 * This feature will work alongside the registration form, so when a user inputs an email address, this feature would then send a verification email to make sure the email address provided is valid and active.